 Hockey and Cigars: The Gold Medal Scandal

-When the 2010 Canadian Women’s Olympic team beat the U.S. for the gold medal, they were chastised for their exuberant celebration, which involved plenty of cigars and champagne.
-It caused such an uproar, that the International Olympic Committee investigated the “offensive” behavior.
+When the 2010 Canadian Women’s Olympic team beat the U.S. for the gold medal, they received chastisement for their exuberant celebration, which involved plenty of cigars and champagne.
+It caused such an uproar that the International Olympic Committee investigated the “offensive” behavior.
 (They were cleared of any wrongdoing).
 Some players argued it was a double standard compared to the men’s teams.
-Countless Stanley Cup championship teams have been photographed enjoying trophy cigars while posing with the cup.
+Countless Stanley Cup championship teams have enjoyed trophy cigars while posing with the cup for photographs.

 What Does the Great One Smoke?